onosAdmin/neuralgripper/moveit2_docker/moveit2_readme.md

-If after you have configurated your custom arm and then you could not open the created config file, check the hidden file  .setup_assistant you should have the correct names an paths like this:
+If after you have configurated your custom arm you could not open the created config file, check the hidden file  .setup_assistant you should have the correct names an paths like this:
   urdf:
     package: "robotic_arm7"